-Whether you’re a keen mountain-bike enthusiast, an avid road cyclist, or just a visitor looking to get active on some of our renowned leisurely cycle trails, you’ll find plenty to enjoy here in Nelson Tasman.
+Whether you’re a keen mountain bike enthusiast, an avid road cyclist, or just a visitor looking to get active on some of our renowned leisurely cycle trails, you’ll find plenty to enjoy here in Nelson Tasman.

 The Great Taste Trail is a scenic urban and coastal cycle route that wraps up and showcases to riders the very best that Nelson Tasman has to offer.
 Stretching a whopping 174km, the ride can easily be broken up into bite-sized pieces for leisurely morning rides or afternoon adventures.
-Weaving through cute country lanes and along the spectacular coastline, riders are treated to unparalleled views of Tasman Bay, the picturesque Waimea plains, rolling Moutere hills and the mountainous ranges that encircle them.
+Weaving through cute country lanes and along the spectacular coastline, riders are treated to unparalleled views of Tasman Bay, the picturesque Waimea plains, the rolling Moutere hills, and the mountainous ranges that encircle them.

-No shortage of options to explore Nelson Tasman’s extraordinary cuisine, the trail is lined with vineyards, cellar doors, craft breweries, artisan stalls and a selection of restaurants and eateries to indulge in the regions Great Tastes.
+No shortage of options to explore Nelson Tasman’s extraordinary cuisine, the trail is lined with vineyards, cellar doors, craft breweries, artisan stalls, and a selection of restaurants and eateries to indulge in the region's Great Tastes.
 What’s more, with a range of art galleries and attractions accessible just a few minutes from the trail, it’s the perfect opportunity to explore other parts of Nelson Tasman along the way.

-For those keen on a bit of back-country riding, the Heaphy Track which is located in the Kahurangi National Park is open to mountain-bikers from May through to November each year.
-Not for the faint-hearted, the track is a whopping 82km long, and traverses dense beech forest, expansive tussock plains and rocky marble outcrops.
+For those keen on a bit of back-country riding, the Heaphy Track which is located in the Kahurangi National Park is open to mountain bikers from May through to November each year.
+Not for the faint-hearted, the track is a whopping 82km long and traverses dense beech forest, expansive tussock plains, and rocky marble outcrops.